leebri101/Yu-Gi-Oh-Guide/TESTING.md

 ### **Lighthouse Scoring**
 ### **Testing Conditions:**
-* I have ran the tests for mobile and desktop.
+* I have git sran the tests for mobile and desktop.
 * I have asked a small group of people to run lighthouse tests from their own devices.

 #### **Desktop Version:**